denizjafari/UpperLimbRobot/README.md

 It comes with an easy-to-use user interface allowing detailed configuration.
 In the future, interactive games for rehabilitation will be built using it.

+## Setup for Non-Technical Users

+This is a step-by-step guide to getting the application running on your machine.

+1. Download the most recent version of miniconda from (anaconda)[https://docs.conda.io/en/latest/miniconda.html]
+2. Execute the downloaded file to install miniconda
+3. Download the python code from the by clicking (here)[https://github.com/denizjafari/UpperLimbRobot/archive/refs/heads/main.zip]
+4. Extract the downloaded file into a directory of your choice
+5. Open a terminal (on Windows/Linux, press the windows key and type "terminal")
+6. Create a new conda environment with `conda create -n upperlimbrobot python=3.9`
+7. Activate the environment with `conda activate upperlimbrobot`
+8. Navigate to the directory where you downloaded the code with `cd <path to directory>`
+9. Run `pip install -r requirements.txt` to install the dependencies

+## Running the application for Non-Technical Users
+Do steps 5, 7, and 8 from the setup, more precisely

+1. Open a terminal (on Windows/Linux, press the windows key and type "terminal")
+2. Activate the environment with `conda activate upperlimbrobot`
+3. Navigate to the directory where you downloaded the code with `cd <path to directory>`
+4. Run `python main.py` to start the application

+5. Repeat steps 1-3 if you want to run games as well
+6. Run `python game_host.py` to start the game host

 ## Technological Overview